 I started by whisking together the cornmeal, flour, sugar, baking powder, and salt in a medium bowl.

 Then, I added the minced onions, and stirred to combine everything.
 Next, I added the egg and buttermilk.

 I stirred the mixture just until the dry ingredients were moistened, and set it aside for about 10 minutes.

 Meanwhile, I attached a thermometer to my Dutch oven, and heated about 3-inches of peanut oil to 375° F. To me, it was important to use the thermometer.
 The reason was that the hush puppies tended to be greasy if cooked at a lower temperature.
 However, they tended to overcook on the outside if cooked at a higher temperature.

-I cooked the hush puppies for 2 to 3 minutes per side until they were golden brown.
+I cooked these tasty morsels for 2 to 3 minutes per side until they were golden brown.

 I transferred the cooked hush puppies to a wire rack set inside a rimmed baking sheet.
 Then, I repeated the process with the remaining batter.

 I ended up with about 2 dozen absolutely delicious Southern Hush Puppies.
 I served them with fried shrimp and coleslaw for an outstanding Southern meal.
 Yum!

 - 1 1/2 cups yellow cornmeal

 - 3/4 cups (3.75 ounces) all purpose flour